SeniorMedia/vue-abtasty/README.md

 ```

 ## Usage
-Start using it your Vue application
+Start using it in your Vue application
 ```js
 import VueABTasty from 'vue-abtasty'